Tel: (306) 786-1725

 To view the complete Animal Control Bylaw

-Summary of Vicious Dog Section in the Animal Control Bylaw
+Summary of Aggressive Dog Section in the Animal Control Bylaw

 Thank you for being a responsible pet owner.